-The planner on SocialPilot can help you schedule the content for your company page and your personal LinkedIn profile from a single dashboard.
+The planner on SocialPilot lets you schedule all sorts of content for your company pages and your personal LinkedIn profile from a single dashboard.

 With its scheduling capability, you can wrap up all your posting work way ahead of time by putting them in the queue for automatic posting.